lmc-eu/spirit-design-system/packages/design-tokens/README.md

 ## `@tokens` API

-`@tokens` API enables quick and easy rebranding of Spirit Sass styles by [replacing the path](#b-via-load-path) to design tokens.
+`@tokens` API enables quick and easy rebranding of Spirit SASS styles by [replacing the path](#b-via-load-path) to design tokens.
 You need to be familiar with it if you are building your custom design system based on Spirit or you are going to contribute to Spirit.